 The Chopping Block and Walmgate Ale House are housed in a 17th century listed building on Walmgate.

 Before the Hjort family took over the building, it was owned by Ellerker’s.
 From 1795 Ellerker’s sold saddles, harnesses and rope.
 Famously, Ellerker’s was commissioned to make the hangman’s nooses for York Prison (now York Castle Museum) which cordoned the phrase “For me there is no hope – was Ellerker’s made this rope.”
-Walmgate Ale House and Bistro has kept the horses head figure at the front of the building from the Ellerker’s days as a symbol of pride in the building’s heritage.
-The interior of the Bar and Bistro also reflects the history of the building and includes ropes, saddles and old photographs from the days of Ellerker’s.
+We have kept the horses head figure at the front of the building from the Ellerker’s days as a symbol of pride in the building’s heritage.
+The interior of the Bar and Restaurant also reflects the history of the building and includes ropes, saddles and old photographs from the days of Ellerker’s.

 Cat Trail & OUR RESIDENT GHOST